MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

     You should get a message that the command completed successfully.

     > [!Note] If the last command fails, it possibly takes more time until the **EDM_DataUploaders** group membership is applied.
 It can take up to one hour until it is possible to download the schema file.
-If it fails proceed to the next task and return to this step later.
+If it fails, proceed to the next task and return to this step later.

 1. Hash the database file and upload it to the EDM-based classification sensitive information type by running the following script in PowerShell: